eventide-project/docs/setup/postgres.md

 evt-pg-create-db
 ```

-For more background on the Postgres message store database, you can explore the SQL scripts at:
+For more background on the Postgres message store database, see the [Message Store section of the User Guide](/user-guide/message-store)

+/glossary.md#entity

 [https://github.com/eventide-project/message-store-postgres-database/tree/master/database](https://github.com/eventide-project/message-store-postgres-database/tree/master/database)